Share data¶

 - Reader: has read-only access to the workspace

-- Contributor: has read&write access
+- Contributor: has read and write access

 Warning